kurnhyalcantara/lkim-asadiyah/docs/tutorials/04-deploy.md

 ### Continuous integration with Github Actions

-In the [`.github/workflows`](.github/workflows) folder, you can find two workflows to help you develop and deploy Hoverboard to Firebase:
+In the [`.github/workflows`](.github/workflows) folder, you can find two workflows to help you develop and deploy your Web App to Firebase:

 - [`pre-merge.yaml`](.github/workflows/pre-merge.yaml) Builds the project, runs the linter and the tests on every Pull Request.
 - [`firebase-hosting-pull-request.yaml`](.github/workflows/firebase-hosting-pull-request.yaml) Deploys a preview of the project to Firebase after every push to a pull request.
 - [`firebase-hosting-push.yaml`](.github/workflows/firebase-hosting-push.yaml) Deploys the project to Firebase after every merge to `main`.

-The `pre-merge` workflow is already configured and will work out of the box, once you fork the hoverboard repo.
+The `pre-merge` workflow is already configured and will work out of the box, once you fork the your Web App repo.
 To run the two `firebase-hosting-*` action on your instance, you need to do a couple of small setup:

 #### Deploying to Firebase wiht Github Actions